qualiu/vscode-msr/README.md

 ### Auto Set Command Shortcuts for New Terminals

 - Default behavior:

   - `msr.initProjectCmdAliasForNewTerminals` = `true`
     - Auto set/initialize command alias/doskeys for newly created terminals:
   - `msr.skipInitCmdAliasForNewTerminalTitleRegex` = `PowerShell\\s*Integrated\\s*Console`
     - Skip set/initialize command alias/doskeys for the terminal of `PowerShell Integrated Console`.

-- To merge project specific `excluded folders` from `.vscode/settings.json` in each project root folder.
+- Merge project specific `excluded folders` from `.vscode/settings.json` in each project root folder.
   - Extract folders from `files.exclude` and `search.exclude` by Regex: `^[\w-]+$` after trimming `*` at head and tail.
   - You can **disable** `msr.autoMergeSkipFolders` to not auto merge excluded folders.
   - You can **disable** `msr.overwriteProjectCmdAliasForNewTerminals` to use the existing temp command shortcuts of each project.
-- To auto switch to `CMD` console other than `Powershell` on Windows to use command shortcuts.
+- Auto switch to `CMD` console other than `Powershell` on Windows to use command shortcuts.

   - Due to `Powershell` cannot use `doskey` command shortcuts.
 (You can [cook command **script files**](#make-command-shortcuts-to-search-or-replace-in-or-out-of-vscode) then add the script folder to `%PATH%` or `$PATH`)

-- Supported terminals:
+- Supported terminals: ([settings file](https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations) like: `%APPDATA%\Code\User\settings.json` on Windows)

   - [Official integrated terminals](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration) like: